AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What are the consequences of car insurance fraud?

 The consequences of car insurance fraud vary by situation and depend on your state of residence.
-Specifically, cases of hard fraud, like staged accidents, are subject to more severe punishments, like prison time.
-Cases of soft fraud, like the exaggeration of claims or events, are often misdemeanors and result in fines or legal fees.
+Cases of hard fraud, like staged accidents, are subject to more severe punishments, like prison time.
+Cases of soft fraud, like exaggerating claims or events, are often misdemeanors and result in fines or legal fees.

 How common are false auto insurance claims?

-According to the 2022 Insurance Fraud Report from fraud, risk and compliance company FRISS, false auto insurance claims account for 10 percent of all claims filed, making false claims one of the most common forms of auto insurance fraud.
+According to the latest data from fraud, risk, and compliance company FRISS, false auto insurance claims account for 10 percent of all claims filed, making false claims one of the most common forms of auto insurance fraud.

 How can I report car insurance fraud?